TimothyFDavison/Conference-Mapper/README.md

 ```bash
 docker compose build && docker compose up
 ```
 This will start the GUI at port 3000 on your machine.
+Alternatively, you can build the components individually.
+See the subdirectories' respective READMEs.

-### TODO
+### To-Do
-There are items which I haven't had time to address yet, namely
+There area few items which I haven't had time to address yet, namely:
 - Set up a better logging architecture, especially for the scraper.
 Scraping is brittle and debugging can be finicky.
 - Refactor the frontend for better separation of concerns and functional components.
 Especially the map filters and the associated CSS for each component.